tbrowder/Date-Event/README.md

 **Date::Event** - Provides a class suitable for use with calendars or any program using the Raku `Date` type

-**WARNING**: This version introduces possibly breaking changes and backward compatibility with previous versions is not tested.

 SYNOPSIS
 ========